 No treatment is required in the vast majority of cases.
 The treatment of choice for symptomatic accessory axillary breast tissue is surgical excision as removal of the tissue will relieve physical discomfort or mechanical discomfort in the case of large volume accessory tissue.

 Accessory breast tissue should also be monitored for pathologic changes such as malignancy, fibroadenoma, mastitis and fibrocystic changes and therefore undergo the same screening as normal breast tissue.
+The ectopic breast tissue has been found to have a higher propensity to develop malignancy and occurs at an earlier age.
+Excessive breast growth (macromastia) can be seen in pregnancy as well as during adolescence.

 - thoracic skeleton